Skip to content

 The Five Strategic Pillars

-2. Enablement: Capital Programme Delivery and Non-Revenue Water Reduction
+2. Enablement: Capital delivery and service expansion

-5. Capability Building: Tariff Reform and Financial Sustainability
+5. Capability Building: Partnerships and performance management

 Operational Excellence & Resilience